serverlessworkflow/specification/specification.md

 - Use the state id property
 - Use a combination of name and id properties

 Events can be produced during state transitions.
-The "produceEvent" property allows you to reference one of the defined 'produced' events in the workflow [events definitions](#Event-Definition).
+The `produceEvent` property allows you to reference one of the defined `produced` events in the workflow [events definitions](#Event-Definition).
 It also allows you to select part of states data to be sent as the event payload.

 #### Restricting Transitions based on state output

-In addition to specifying the "nextState" property a transition also defines a boolean expression which must evaluate to true for the transition to happen.
+In addition to specifying the `nextState` property a transition also defines a boolean expression which must evaluate to true for the transition to happen.
 Having this data-based restriction capabilities can help stop transitions within workflow execution that can have serious and harmful business impacts.